MaikKlein/blog/content/post/soa-d.md

 }
 ~~~

-We can access all addresses with `remoteClients.address` and we don't need to load unecessary data into the cache.
+We can access all addresses with `remoteClients.address` and we don't need to load unnecessary data into the cache.

 # Isn't SoA awkward to use?